 Freshmen students have four residence halls (dorms) to choose from (Heritage, Ackerman and Landers), and the rooms in each vary.
 Most times students share with one or two other people; sometimes students have their own rooms.
 Students can choose their roommates if they want, or they can use Room Sync, an online tool that connects incoming students based on their preferences around study habits, sleep schedules and cleanliness.
 Of course, we invite you to stay on campus as an upperclassman, too; there are several residence halls and apartments at WOU that cater to non-freshmen.

 Because freshmen students are required to live on campus (with limited exceptions), you and your family will need to fill out a

-University Housing application after you are admitted to WOU.
-Similar to most institutions, the University Housing application, which costs $40, is available online after students have WOU Portal access.
+University Housing reservation after you are admitted to WOU.
+Similar to most institutions, the University Housing reservation, which costs $50, is available online after students have WOU Portal access.

 WOU wants freshmen to start their college life with a good foundation, and that’s why WOU requires freshmen to live on campus.
 There are a lot of other great reasons, too.

 Top 5 Reasons Living on Campus is Great for Students